lzptr/efr32_base/README.md

 This base project is designed to provide a cmake based project template for building embedded software for EFR32 microcontrollers from Silicon Labs.
-It uses the Gecko SDK project from: https://github.com/RoboGnome/sdk_support as a submodule and adds additional cmake files to the sdk, that allows to link to single modules from the SDK.
+It uses the Gecko SDK project as a submodule and adds additional cmake files to the sdk, that allows to link to single modules from the SDK.

 Designed and tested on Windows with WSL2.
 Linux should also work out of the box.